Home Learning Expectations: PE at home

 - Access to high quality online and offline resources and teaching videos

-- Publish information for pupils, parents and carers about their remote education provision on their website by 25 January 2021
+- Publish information for pupils, parents and carers about their remote education provision on their website

 - Set meaningful and ambitious work each day in a number of different subjects